The Rise Art Prize

 Touria El Glaoui, one of Rise Art’s ‘insiders’ and the daughter of the famous Moroccan artist, Hassan El Glaoui, says that Kganye ‘distorts the linearity of time by exploring how history, memory and nostalgia can be altered, reshaped and rewritten,’ by ‘re-enacting past moments and inserting herself into these narratives in the present.’
 She therefore achieves ‘a real reimagining of what the 'family portrait’ can be and the numerous ways in which one can document lived experiences.’

-Salman Rushdie’s Midnights Children (1980) similarly explores the same strange inconsistencies of family—indeed, national—history, through the self-reflexive insertion of the present into the past and the past into the present.
-Unlike Kganye’s photograph albums; Saleem, the writer-narrator, uses gastronomic metaphors (which are also olfactory, his nose is said to be famously large) to symbolise the strange concoction that is history.
+Salman Rushdie’s Midnights Children (1980) similarly explores the same strange inconsistencies of family—indeed, even national—history, through the reflexive ordering of the past by the present, and, therefore, the present by the past.
+Unlike Kganye’s photograph albums, Saleem, the writer-narrator, uses gastronomic metaphors (which are also olfactory, his nose is said to be famously large) to symbolise the strange concoction that is history.
 He writes that ‘[r]ising from my pages comes the unmistakable whiff of chutney.’
 His long-suffering Padma asks him to hurry up and tell the story, ‘bullying me back into the world of linear narrative, the universe of what happened yet.’
 But, says Saleem, ‘[t]hings—even people—have a way of leaking into each other’.
 Similarly, Kganye says that ‘[t]he more I researched my family history, it becomes apparent that family history remains a space of contradictions, it is a mixture of truth and fiction.’
 She suggests that these are stories ‘which are told in multiple ways, even by the same person—memory combined with fantasy.’
 It’s this strange mixture that’s of striking prominence today.
 And Kganye, she’s one of the best for exploring this strange and fraught place of memory, fiction, history, and contemporary personhood.

 Elizabeth Waggett - Americas